osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 "queryMetadata()" is a single request/response unary method that accepts a "QueryMetadataRequest" and returns a "QueryMetadataResponse".

-##### QueryMetadataRequest
+#### QueryMetadataRequest

 The "QueryMetadataRequest" message is defined in query.proto, and contains one of two payloads, "PvNameList" or "PvNamePattern".
 A "PvNameList" message specifies an explicit list of PVs to find metadata for.
 A "PvNamePattern" specifies a regular expression pattern for matching against PV names available in the archive.

-##### QueryMetadataResponse
+#### QueryMetadataResponse

 The "QueryMetadataResponse" message contains the result of a metadata query and includes one of two payloads, either an "ExceptionalResult" if an error is encountered or no data is found (described above) or "MetadataResult".

 A "MetadataResult" message contains a list of "PvInfo" messages, one for each PV specified for the query (either explicitly in the PV name list or by matching the supplied PV name pattern).
 A "PvInfo" message contains metadata for an individual PV in the archive, including name, timestamps for the first and last PV measurement in the archive, and stats for the most recent bucket including bucket id, data type information, data timestamps details, and sample count/period.

-### 2.7 Data Platform API - annotation service
+## Data Platform API - annotation service

 "DpAnnotationService" is a gRPC service defined in "annotation.proto".
-It includes methods for creating and querying "DataSets" (described above in section 2.4.7), and for creating and querying annotations.
+It includes methods for creating and querying "DataSets" (described above in section "datasets"), and for creating and querying annotations.

-#### 2.7.1 creating and querying datasets
+### creating and querying datasets

 The Data Platform Annotation Service uses datasets to identify the relevant data within the archive for a particular annotation.
 The API includes a methods for creating and querying datasets.